vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 294 commits since the previous release, including 123 fixes.
+More than 298 commits since the previous release, including 124 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed Mar 11 03:32:46 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu Mar 12 03:39:12 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER